 That industry is a rival to the Arts.

 Most of the arcades in Paris were built in the fifteen years following 1822.
 The first condition for their development was the boom in the textile trade.
-The novelty shops (magasins de nouveaute) make their appearance and they are the first establishments to constantly hold considerable quantities of merchandise.
+The novelty shops (magasins de nouveauté) make their appearance and they are the first establishments to constantly hold considerable quantities of merchandise.
 These are the precursors of the department stores.
 It is to that era that Balzac alludes when he writes: ‘The great poem of display sings its coloured verses from the Church of the Madeleine to the Porte Saint-Denis.’
 The arcades are centres of commerce for luxury goods.
 In designing and fitting them art enters into the service of the merchant.
 Contemporaries never tire of admiring them.
 For a long period, they remained an attraction for tourists.
 An Illustrated Guide to Paris says, ‘These arcades, a recent industrial invention deluxe, are corridors with glass ceilings, and marble panelling which run through whole apartment blocks, whose owners collaborated on the undertaking.
 Along both sides of the arcade, which receives its light from above, are ranged the most elegant shops, in such a way that the arcade itself is a town, a world in miniature.’
 The first attempts at gaslighting also took place within the arcades.
 The second necessary condition for the development of the arcades was supplied by the initiation of metal construction.
 In the age of Empire, this technique was seen as a contribution to the renewal of Architecture, in the classical Greek sense.
 Boetticher, the architectural theoretician, expressed a general feeling when he said, ‘as for the art forms of the new system, the ‘Hellenic style’ must come to the fore.
 The Empire style is the style of revolutionary terrorism for which the state is an end in itself.
 Just as Napoleon did not understand the functional nature of the state as an instrument of bourgeois power, so the architects of his era did not understand the functional nature of iron, whereby in architecture the structural principle comes to prevail.
 These architects build supports in the imitation of Pompeian columns, factories in imitation of residential accommodation, just as later the first railway stations are made out like country houses.
 Structure plays the role of the subconscious.
 Nevertheless, the concept of the engineer, which dates from the revolutionary wars, begins to take hold, and the rivalry commences between the maker of structures and the decorator of structures, between the Ecole Polytechnique and the Ecole des Beaux-Arts.
 For the first time since the Romans, a new artificial construction material, iron, makes its appearance.
 It will undergo an evolution at a pace which accelerates as the century goes on.
-A definite boost is received form the day when it is decided that locomotives – which had been the object of endless experimentation since the years 1828-9 – would only work effectively on rails of iron.
-The rail was thus the first iron made component, the forerunner of the iron construction frame.
+A definite boost is received from the day when it is decided that locomotives – which had been the object of endless experimentation since the years 1828-9 – would only work effectively on rails of iron.
+The rail was thus the first iron-made component, the forerunner of the iron construction frame.
 Iron was not used for residential buildings but was encouraged for use in arcades, exhibition halls and stations – all structures which served transitory purposes.

 ‘It is easy to understand that every mass-type ‘interest’ which asserts itself historically goes beyond its real limits in the ‘idea’ or ‘imagination’, when it first comes on the scene.’Marx and Engles, Die Heilige Familie